tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 multiple keys being pressed or keys being held is also important.

-It turns out that `_GetCSC` is implemented largely via interrupts; while servicing regular timer interrupts, the OS scans they keyboard for keys that are being pressed, and if any are then stores that value in RAM. `_GetCSC` reads that value and clears it.
+It turns out that `_GetCSC` is implemented largely via interrupts; while servicing regular timer interrupts, the OS scans the keyboard for keys that are being pressed, and if any are then stores that value in RAM. `_GetCSC` reads that value and clears it.
 If everything were that simple it would be very easy, but the interrupt handler also debounces some keys; the directional arrows and <kbd>del</kbd> key